open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

     partial-credit-method: EDC
 myst:
   substitutions:
-    params:
-      vars:
-        title: Exploding Asteroid
+    params_vars_title: Exploding Asteroid
-        name: Lorenzo
-        name2: Maya
-      part1:
-        ans1:
-          value: They will both agree on how the kinetic energy of each of the pieces has changed.
-        ans2:
+    params_vars_name: Emilia
+    params_vars_name2: Ahmed
+    params_part1_ans1_value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
-          value: They will both agree on how much kinetic energy each of the asteroid pieces has.
+    params_part1_ans2_value: They will both agree on how much kinetic energy each of the asteroid pieces has.
-        ans3:
-          value: They will both agree on how the total kinetic energy of the system has changed.
-        ans4:
-          value: The change in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
-        ans5:
-          value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
+    params_part1_ans3_value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
-        ans6:
+    params_part1_ans4_value: The force vector they determine that each piece of the asteroid felt during the explosion will be the same.
+    params_part1_ans5_value: They will both agree on how the kinetic energy of each of the pieces has changed.
-          value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
+    params_part1_ans6_value: The final speeds they measure for the two asteroid pieces will be the same.
 ---
-# {{ params.vars.title }}
+# {{ params_vars_title }}

 ## Question Text

-{{ params.vars.name }} and {{ params.vars.name2 }} are both standing in their spaceships, each one moving with a different constant velocity.
+{{ params_vars_name }} and {{ params_vars_name2 }} are both standing in their spaceships, each one moving with a different constant velocity.
 They carefully watch and measure, from their two spaceships, an asteroid exploding into two parts.
 Select the correct statement(s).

 ### Answer Section